Tag: stock

 Pasta Salad

 Jess brought this delicious pasta salad to us early in the summer.
-It reminds me of one that Luke would make, whose recipe I seem to have lost.
+It reminds me of one that Luke would make, whose recipe I seem to have lost, and given when the recipe first appeared, it may well be exactly the same recipe.
 The fresh basil and feta make the salad.

 Ingredients Step